 Even if you're already on your way to finishing university, and have just a basic knowledge of management accounting, you could consider the CIMA Professional Qualification, a globally recognised award, which can lead to becoming a Chartered Global Management Accountant (CGMA).

-At Jaguar Land Rover, its four-year Level 7 finance programme supports apprentices as they work towards achieving CGMA status.
+For instance, Jaguar Land Rover's four-year Level 7 finance programme, based in the West Midlands, supports apprentices as they work towards achieving CGMA status while earning a salary of £26,092 (2025).

 Actuarial apprenticeships

-If you've a passion for maths, data and analytics, you might wish to pursue a career as an actuarial analyst, with some apprenticeships providing a pathway to professional status via the internationally-recognised Certified Actuarial Analyst (CAA) qualification.
+If you've a passion for maths, data and analytics, you might wish to pursue a career as an actuarial analyst in the financial sector.

 Find out more